LosAlamosAl/losalamosal.me/content/posts/auto-deploy-lambda-layer.md

     | xargs curl > TEMPORARY_CFN_FILE.yml
 ```

-Other than this change, all other steps as described above remain the same.
+Other than this change, all other steps described above remain the same.

 ### Verify the Deployment and Get the Destination ARN